ripjar/aws-security-lake/README.md

 #### 1.1 Configure IAM Roles

 The two AWS accounts must have the appropriate roles and policies to enabled cross account searching of data in a secure and trusted manner.
-Cross Account IAM role assumptions are used to enable the LTI SAAS application (Ripjar managed AWS) to search Security Lake data originating from the source (customer) AWS account.
+Cross Account IAM role assumptions are used to enable the LTI SaaS application (Ripjar managed AWS) to search Security Lake data originating from the source (customer) AWS account.

 [Create an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_third-party.html) that trusts the Labyrinth Threat investigations AWS account.
 The role you create should have access to read your AWS glue tables, query from AWS Athena, and read data from S3.
 This should be done on a least privileged basis, giving access only to the buckets and tables you wish to be able to query from Labyrinth Threat Investigations.
 It is recommended to use an External ID for increased security.